-This section of the Internal Transcript Guide is designed to assist the user in understanding the notations and information detailed at the beginning of the internal transcript.
-Items such as the student's ID number, date of birth, current major and college, class level, and registration status are all listed in this part of the transcript.
+This section is designed to assist the user in understanding the notations and information detailed at the beginning of the internal transcript.
+Items such as the student's ID number, date of birth, full name, current major and college, class level, and registration status are all listed in this part of the transcript.

 Graduation and Current Declared Major/College

 Before a student files for graduation, his or her college and major will be listed under the "ISSUED TO:" notation.
 Here is an example:

 CURRENT MAJOR (S): EXERCISE BIOLOGY